Oral sex and mouth care

 - syphilis

-- You should try to limit the number of sugary foods and drinks that you have.
-Have them as an occasional treat.
+- Try to avoid or limit the amount of sugary foods and drinks that you have.
+Have them as an occasional (not daily) treat.

-- Make sure you brush your teeth twice a day with fluoride toothpaste to reduce the build-up of bacteria in your mouth.
+- Make sure you brush your teeth twice a day with fluoride toothpaste to lower the build-up of bacteria in your mouth.
 Gently brush your gums and tongue as well.

-- If you wear dentures, make sure they are cleaned properly and that the skin under the dentures is also clean.
-Rinse your mouth out after every meal.
+- If you wear dentures, make sure you clean them properly and that the skin under the dentures is also clean.
+Rinse your mouth out regularly.

 - Smoking can also encourage oral infections.
 If you smoke, try to cut down or quit smoking.

-- It’s important to visit your dentist at least once a year.
-Consider having your teeth cleaned occasionally by a hygienist.
+- It's important to visit your dentist at least once a year.
+You should have your teeth cleaned regularly by a hygienist.

 - Avoid oral sex if you have sores or ulcers in your mouth or around your lips.